soswow/my-presentations/resume.md

 Software engineer in the IT department of “Large corporates & Institutions” (Java + JS)

 **Responsibilities:**
-* New business requirements development in all applications related to stock market (including Internet Bank, and administrative application for tellers).
+* New business requirements development in all applications related to the stock market (including Internet Bank, and administrative application for tellers).
 * Maintenance of current code base

 **Technologies:** Java, XLST transformations, JavaScript, Oracle